Daiwa Scarlet: At 3 years; 2007

-In January 2007, Daiwa Scarlet ran in the Shinzan Kinen, but was passed by another horse, coming in second place.
+In January 2007, Daiwa Scarlet ran in the Shinzan Kinen, but was passed by Admire Aura, who she had beat in the last race, finishing second.
 The next race she ran in that year, the Tulip Sho, was the first time she raced against Vodka.
 Scarlet waited deliberately for Vodka's spurt to spurt with her in order to gauge her opponent.
 As a result, she ended up getting passed by Vodka and once again came in second place.

 Daiwa Scarlet then participated in the next race, which was the Oka Sho.
 During the race, she got an early start based on the result of the previous race, and held off a chasing Vodka to win the race.
 This race made her the first racehorse sibling to win a Grade I race alongside her brother, Daiwa Major.
 Scarlet's next target was at the Oaks, but her now established rival, Vodka, was set to run in the Derby instead of the Oaks.
 On top of that, Daiwa Scarlet was supposed to be the big favorite for the race.
 However, she withdrew from the Oaks due to catching a cold.
 In September 2007, Daiwa Scarlet made her return in the Rose Stakes.
 She went up front as usual and got away with doing it.
 A month later, she ran in the Shuka Sho, racing a rematch with Vodka.
 In the race, she chased second and broke away in the stretch to finish first place, while Vodka came in third place.
 As a result of the race, Daiwa Scarlet earned the title of double crown mare.
 The next month she ran in the Queen Elizabeth II Cup.
 She was voted as the popular horse in the race, and as usual, she took her place at the front and broke away on the straight away.
 She then held off on the field to win the race.

 She was chosen fourth in the year-end Arima Kinen fan vote with about 74,000 votes.
 The 2007 Arima Kinen was the first time she raced against her brother, Daiwa Major.
-In the race, Daiwa Scarlet ran her usual run, but although she was on the verge of winning, she ended up in second place.
+In the race, Daiwa Scarlet ran her usual run, but although she was on the verge of winning, she ended up in second place behind Matsurida Gogh.